abapGit/docs.abapgit.org/src/user-guide/reference/abap-lanuage-version.md

 ### Examples

-If your project uses programs, function modules, or classes not released for ABAP for Cloud Development, then set the ABAP language version to "Standard ABAP".
+If your project uses programs, function modules, or classes not released for ABAP for Cloud Development, set the ABAP language version to "Standard ABAP".
 This will ensure that users will not be able to install the project on BTP.

-Conversely, if your project uses exclusively objects and code released for ABAP for Key Users or Cloud Development, then set the ABAP language version accordingly.
+Conversely, if your project uses exclusively objects and code released for ABAP for Key Users or Cloud Development, set the ABAP language version accordingly.
-This will make sure that only objects compatible with BTP will be included in your project.
+This will ensure that only objects compatible with BTP will be included in your project.

 :::info
 You can use [abaplint](https://github.com/abaplint/abaplint/blob/main/docs/getting_started.md) to automatically check for compatibility.